 Claudia Esteva, Community School Director – Community School 111Q, firstname.lastname@example.org

 Made in the Dominican Republic, grown in the Bronx, Claudia has always had a knack for connecting with the community.
 Her career in education started when she initially went away to a summer program at the age of 12.
 Ever since then, she has been volunteering and working for organizations that continue to bring youth the opportunity to better their education.
 Beginning at Marble Hill High School, she has been part of Minds Matter and Futures and Options, two non profit organizations for high-achieving, low-income students that prepare their participants for higher education and career opportunities.
 Those experiences has since led her to be a Community Liaison for Phipps Neighborhoods where she arranged family engagement activities and hosted an array of community resources for a Bronx middle school campus.
-This is her first year as Community School Director at CS111.
 (Fun Fact: Claudia loves to bake homemade desserts.)